rxRust/rxRust/missing_features.md

   - named `of`, `of_result`, `of_option` in rxRust
 - [x] Range — create an Observable that emits a range of sequential integers
   - use `from_iter` with a range
-- [x] Repeat — create an Observable that emits a particular item or sequence of items repeatedly
+- [ ] Repeat — create an Observable that emits a particular item or sequence of items repeatedly
-  - `repeat` is not explicitly implemented but can be achieved with `from_iter` or recursive scheduling, but a dedicated operator might be missing. *Update: `repeat` is not in `ops`, marking as missing if strict.*
+  - `repeat` is not explicitly implemented but can be achieved with `from_iter` or recursive scheduling, but a dedicated operator might be missing.
-  - *Correction*: The original list had it checked.
-Let me verify.
-I didn't see `repeat.rs`.
-I saw `retry.rs`. `repeat` is similar.
-I will leave it as originally marked if unsure, but I suspect it might be missing or part of another op. *Actually, I'll mark it unchecked if I didn't see it.*
 - [x] Start — create an Observable that emits the return value of a function
   - `defer` or `from_fn` covers this.
 - [x] Timer — create an Observable that emits a single item after a given delay